neubot/neubot/doc/faq.md

 starts only when the requester thinks there are enough responses in flight to approximate a continuous transfer.

+This test always uses the closest-available Measurement Lab server.
+The closest-available server should deliver better performance than a random server.
+Therefore, this test should generally yield a higher average download speed than the tests that use a random Measurement Lab server.

 4.7.
 What does measuring goodput mean?
 --------------------------------------